kkkrist/chromium-notifier/README.md

-**Note:** This extension is currently not working properly due to API changes on Google's part.
-See [#34](https://github.com/kkkrist/chromium-notifier/issues/34) for details

 # Chromium Update Notifications

 This extension will periodically check [Woolyss](https://chromium.woolyss.com/) and display a "New" icon badge once the version found for the selected platform/tag is different to the one you're currently using.
 Additionally it can track updates for and manage all installed extensions (those supporting it).